carlshan/intro_to_mobile_app_development/tictactoe/README.md

 ## Setup for Middle School
 We need to do a few things in order to start off our program.

-> **NOTE for Middle School Students:** Remember that, for many of you, since you don't have `sudo` access you couldn't `npm start` in new folders you created with the `create-react-native-app`.
+**NOTE for Middle School Students:** Remember that, for many of you, since you don't have `sudo` access you couldn't `npm start` in new folders you created with the `create-react-native-app`.
 Instead, we are going to modify the `my-app` folder that many of you were successfully able to use.

+Here's what you need to do:

 1. Go into your `my-app` folder and save your old work by making a copy of the files.
 We are going to be overwriting the `App.js` file.
 	* You can save the old `App.js` with a different name.